Skip to content

 settings.client().streamChatCompletion(request, session);

-Atmosphere ships seven AgentRuntime implementations — one built-in and six adapter modules for popular frameworks:
+Atmosphere ships twelve AgentRuntime implementations — one built-in and eleven adapter modules for popular frameworks:

 RuntimeModule / ArtifactAI FrameworkVersion